 There are several tools (free and paid) that I use on a daily basis.
 The most important are:

 Google Search Console – A free tool provided by Google for webmasters.
-You can use the various functions and reports to monitor how your website is performing in Google.
+You can use the various functions and reports to monitor how your website is performing on Google.

-Google Analytics – Get a deep understanding on how users interact with your website.
+Google Analytics – Get a deep understanding of how users interact with your website.

 Bing Webmaster tools – Similar to Google search console by for Bing.